-It was released via Chisa Records label.
+It was released via the Chisa Records label.
 The album was launched on CD in 1994 by MoJazz label.
 Hugh Masekela included the song I Will by John Lennon and Paul McCartney.

 Home Is Where the Music Is (The African Connection)

-The album is a 1972 jazz and Afrobeat double LP by Hugh Masekela and issued jointly by American label Chisa and Blue Thumb Records.
+The album is a 1972 jazz and Afrobeat double LP by Hugh Masekela and issued jointly by the American label Chisa and Blue Thumb Records.
 It also appears in the book 1001 Albums You Must Hear Before You Die.